top of page

 There is a branch of the family that use a double-barrelled name that incorporates Kingshott.
 You might think that this is a modern phenomenon, but the name actually stretches back quite a way.

-This is a difficult family to follow, due to the numerous ways that double-barrelled surnames are recorded in the various registers.
+This is a difficult family to follow, due to the numerous ways that double-barrelled surnames are recorded in the various registers and documents.
 They tend not to show up on searches!
+A three-generation descent can be found here

-There are not a lot of Wheeler-Kingshotts out there, and the most likely one to come up on a Google search is Professor Claudia Wheeler-Kingshott.
+There are not many Wheeler-Kingshotts out there, and the most likely one to come up on a Google search is Professor Claudia Wheeler-Kingshott.
 She was born in Italy and married Glen Wheeler-Kingshott.
 She has a short biography at the UCL website here and is a scientist of some note in her field.

 Going back to the beginning, Naomi Fanny Kingshott was my 5th cousin three times removed.